 With respect to the Company's financial reporting process, the Company's management is responsible for (1) establishing and maintaining internal controls and (2) preparing the Company's financial statements.
 The Company's independent registered public accounting firm, Ernst & Young LLP, is responsible for performing an independent audit of the Company's financial statements.
-It is the responsibility of the Audit Committee to oversee these activities.
-It is not the responsibility of the Audit Committee to prepare the Company's financial statements.
+It is the responsibility of the Audit Committee to prepare the Company's financial statements.
 These are the fundamental responsibilities of management.